gs1/GS1_DigitalLink_Resolver_CE/README.md

    serial number is part of the identifier - GRAIs (returnable assets such as a lending library) and SSCCs (Serial Shipping Container Codes).
 If we can, we'll include these two next week, otherwise we will perform a further minor update in a month's time.
-4. New Dashboard service - find out stats about your data in Resolver!
+4. **New Dashboard service** - find out stats about your data in Resolver!
 This new functionality includes a new Dashboard container which performs hourly updates to its statistical data store so as not to put pressure on the database when it is live.
-5. Security audit updates to packages so that we minimise any security vulnerabilities in the third-party libraries we use for Resolver.
+5. **Security audit updates to packages** so that we minimise any security vulnerabilities in the third-party libraries we use for Resolver.
-6. Various small bug fixes and performance improvements, including upgrade to Node 16 on Alpine Linux 3.14
+6. **Various small bug fixes and performance improvements**, including upgrade to Node 16 on Alpine Linux 3.14

 ### Version 2.4 Features

-1. Various bug fixes / code changes from trialists' feedback
+1. **Various bug fixes** / code changes from trialists' feedback
-2. Performance improvements to existing code
+2. **Performance improvements** to existing code
-3. Express routes applied for GS1 Identifier Key Types: GTIN, GLN, GLNX, SSCC, GRAI, GIAI, GSRN, GDTI, GINC, GSIN, GCN, CPID, GMN
+3. **Express routes** applied for GS1 Identifier Key Types: GTIN, GLN, GLNX, SSCC, GRAI, GIAI, GSRN, GDTI, GINC, GSIN, GCN, CPID, GMN
-4. Changed all instances of defaultLink* to defaultLinkMulti
+4. Changed all instances of defaultLink* to **defaultLinkMulti**
-5. Compressed URIs implemented
+5. **Compressed URIs** implemented
-6. Updated rules that generate a 400 Bad Request
+6. Updated rules that generate a **400 Bad Request**
-7. Updated Node from v15.1 on Alpine Linux 3.12 to v15.11 on Alpine Linux 3.13 to fix increasingly old version of npm as well as taking advantages of improved performance and bug fixes in Node V8 runtime.
+7. **Updated Node from v15.1 on Alpine Linux 3.12 to v15.11 on Alpine Linux 3.13** to fix increasingly old version of npm as well as taking advantages of improved performance and bug fixes in Node V8 runtime.

 ### Version 2.3 Features

-1. New JSON output format conforming to the IETF Linkset standard.
+1. **New JSON output format** conforming to the IETF Linkset standard.
 2. New extended format for Mongo documents that reduces the processing overhead of the resolving web server, thus improving performance.
 3. New HTTP 303 'See Other' return code enabling clients to get more general info about an entry, if the specific lot or